-C.H.
-(Cor) van den Bos Vice-chair of the Supervisory Board.
-Chair of the Audit & Risk Committee.
-Cor van den Bos served on the Executive Board of SNS REAAL N.V. until August 2008, where he was responsible for all insurance operations.
-He is Vice-Chairman and a non-executive member of the Board at the investment firm Kardan N.V.
-First appointed on: 15 December 2008.
-Current term of office: 2015 - 2019 (AGM 2020).
-H.C.
-(Herman) Hintzen Member of the Audit & Risk Committee Herman Hintzen was Chairman Insurance EMEA at UBS Investment Bank, until January 2016.
-In the past, Herman Hintzen also acted as an adviser to the Executive Board at APG Asset Management and served as Managing Director in the Financial Institutions investment banking groups of Morgan Stanley, Credit Suisse and JP Morgan.
-Until 31 December 2018, he served as Chairman of the Board of Amlin International SE.
-Herman Hintzen is currently a non-executive Board member of VCM Holdings Ltd. and a non-executive Board member of TSC Power Ltd. First appointed on: 1 January 2016.
-Current term of office: 2016 - 2020 S. (Sonja) Barendregt Member of the Audit & Risk Committee Sonja Barendregt was a partner at PwC, specialising in the financial services sector, until 1 July 2017.
-She was also chair of PwC's International Pension Group, a member of PwC's European Strategic Diversity Council, chair of the Pension Funds Industry Group, chair of the Investment Management Industry Group and a member of the European Investment Management Leadership Team.
-Sonja Barendregt has been a member of the Supervisory Board of Volksbank since 2017 and chair of the Audit Committee.
-She is also an accountancy examinations expert at the Erasmus School of Accounting & Assurance.
-In March 2018, Sonja Barendregt was appointed as a member of the Supervisory Board and chairperson of the Audit & Risk Committee of Robeco Institutional Asset Management B.V.
-First appointed on: 31 May 2018.
-Current term of office: 2018 -
+Fonds, member of the Supervisory Board of Koninklijke Jaarbeurs Utrecht and member of the Supervisory Board of Stadsherstel Amsterdam.
+Until 1 June 2021 Joop Wijn acted as Vice-Chairman of the Supervisory Board of Royal Schiphol Group.
+First appointment on: 28 October 2020 Current term of office: 2020 - 2024 (AGM) H.C.
+(Herman) Hintzen Vice Chairman of the Supervisory Board Member of the Audit & Risk Committee, member of the Nomination & ESG Committee and member of the Remuneration Committee.
+Herman Hintzen acted as an advisor to the Supervisory Board of APG Asset Management and served as Managing Director at the Financial Institutions Investment Banking Groups of Morgan Stanley, Credit Suisse and JP Morgan.
+Until January 2016 Herman Hintzen worked at UBS Investment Bank as Chairman of Insurance EMEA and until 31 December 2018 he served as Chairman of the Supervisory Board of Amlin International SE.
+Until November 2020 Herman Hintzen was a Non-Executive Board Member of TSC Power Ltd. Herman Hintzen currently serves as Non-Executive Board member of VCM Holdings Ltd. and Non-Executive Board member of TSC Power Ltd. First appointment on: 1 January 2016 Current term of office: 2020 - 2024 (AGM) S. (Sonja) Barendregt Member of the Supervisory Board Chair of the Audit & Risk Committee Sonja Barendrecht was a (senior) partner at PwC specializing in the financial sector between 1998 and 2017.
+She was also a Chair of PwC's International Pensiongroup, member of PwC's European Strategic Diversity Council, Chair of the Pension Funds Industry Group, Chair of the Investment Management Industry Group and member of the European Investment Management Leadership Team.
+From 2017 until 2021 Sonja Barendregt was a member of the Supervisory Board of Volksbank and also Chair of the Audit Committee.
+In March 2018, she was appointed as member of the Supervisory Board of Robeco Institutional Asset Management B.V. and as Chair of the Audit- and Risk Committee.
+First appointment on: 31 May 2018 Current term of office: 2022 - AGM 2026